-Maria wasn’t a chef, or even a ‘cook’ but a plump middle-aged woman (who along with keeping house and her everyday duties) would whip up a meal for ten (or more!) using fresh local ingredients she had purchased in the village market or harvested that day.
+Marie wasn’t a chef, or even a ‘cook’ but a plump middle-aged woman (who along with keeping house and her everyday duties) would whip up a meal for ten (or more!) using fresh local ingredients she had purchased in the village market or harvested that day.
 And she single-handedly created a celebration of regional cuisine that would rival any on offer in any upscale ‘farm to table’ dining establishment today.
 And then she went home and did it all again for her family.

 Diner’s at the Blue Hill Farm Restaurant “ooh” and “ah” over tomatoes and carrots speared on stakes and at Noma, diners pay a fortune for the pleasure of wild rose petals, seaweed and forest lichen strewn on their plates.
 And in this new food culture – the women who knew the fields and forests like the back of their hand, are forgotten.
 Home-cooking, as all things done in the home as opposed to the workplace, is without economic value or prestige.
-Now celebrity ‘chefs’ require a full retinue of kitchen staff to accomplish what our housekeeper Maria did every day.
+Now celebrity ‘chefs’ require a full retinue of kitchen staff to accomplish what Marie did every day.

-Now don’t get be wrong – I’m not trying to romanticize the past (or the vast unpaid labour of women who made it all possible).
+Now don’t get be wrong – I’m not trying to romanticize the past (or the vast unpaid labour of women who made it all possible!).
 Plus I love dining out.
 And I’d walk a mile for a glorious meal prepared by wild food chefs like Bill Jones or Tom Kral any day.
-But does that mean necessarily mean we can’t enjoy a little more culinary pleasure at home?
+But does that necessarily mean we can’t enjoy a little more culinary pleasure at home?

 Today most of us live cut off from the daily vistas of nature, fields, forests, farms, our feet rarely touch the bare earth.
-Food comes mostly from shopping in stores and the daily contact we once enjoyed with mother nature through our food – is gone.
-Without personal, meaningful connection with the land and the food we eat, is it any wonder that ‘fast food’ is the order of the day?
+Our food comes mostly from shopping in stores and the daily contact we once enjoyed with mother nature through our food – is gone.
+Without this personal, meaningful connection with the land and the food we eat, is it any wonder that ‘fast food’ is the order of the day?